 Gerber became general manager of Bavette’s Bar & Boeuf in 2016.
 There, he was responsible for all areas of service, including guest relations, human resources, education and scheduling for the bustling River North steakhouse.
 He also learned the skills of being a bartender.
-"I knew about beverage and I saw the bartender tools - I just never put them together myself."
+"I always knew about beverage.
+I was familiar with the bartender tools.
+I just never put them together myself."

 Through a mutual friend, Gerber again connected with John Shields and Karen Urie Shields of Smyth + The Loyalist.
 Having forged friendships with both John and Karen prior, once offered the position of general manager he immediately accepted.
 “It feels like home,” says Gerber.
 “The front and back-of-the-house teams get along so well, which is a testament to John and Karen's leadership and familial aspect that they've implanted into the matrix here.”